ppodgorsek/docker-robot-framework/README.md

 ### Rerunning tests

 Failing tests can be rerun by setting the environment variable `ROBOT_RERUN_FAILED` to a value above 0.
 All reruns of failed tests are executed without parallelization.
 The number in environment variable `ROBOT_RERUN_FAILED` dictates how many rerun-rounds are made at maximum.
-All rerun-rounds will only test what failed in previous round.
+All rerun-rounds will only test what failed in the previous round.
-The report-files are combined to represent the result of the last round combined.
+The report files combine the results of all rounds, the last round providing the final result.

-Default is 0 for the `ROBOT_RERUN_FAILED`.
+The default value for `ROBOT_RERUN_FAILED` is 0, meaning that tests will not be executed again if they fail.

 ```sh
 docker run \